 Normally, if you are considering May re-takes it would be because you needed considerable improvement to reach the grades necessary for a chosen career.
 In this case repeating the second year of the diploma would be advisable.
 This would not have to be at the same school as previously.

-Note, for the 2013 exam session all group 1 and 2 subjects have changed considerably.
+Note, for the 2014 exam session Mathematics syllabuses have changed.
 This means you will have to comply with the new curriculum, including submitting coursework that fits in with the new criteria.
 Before considering re-taking these you should check with your teachers in these subjects.

 If after reading this document you feel you require some assistance weighing-up your options or preparing to sit for re-takes, OSC is happy to help.